gustav-mb/disys-miniproject2/README.md

 ## How to run

-First run the Server, then Clients
+Remember first to run the Server, then run Clients

 ### Server

-To start the server, run ´server.go´ in its directory with:
+To start the server, run `server.go` in its directory with:
 > `go run .`

 The server can also be started with arguments to specify e.g. which port it has to be run on.